CodeForAfrica/HURUmap-UI/packages/README.md

 When in doubt, refer to [Semantic Versioning specification](https://semver.org/).

-If you are publishing new versions of packages, note that there are versioning recommendations outlined in the [Gutenberg Release Process document](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/release.md) which prescribe _minimum_ version bumps for specific types of releases.
-The chosen version should be the greater of the two between the semantic versioning and Gutenberg release minimum version bumps.

 ## Releasing Packages

 Lerna automatically releases all outdated packages.
 To check which packages are outdated and will be released, type `npm run publish:check`.